ruempel/nucantus-service/README.md

 ![Challenge and administration views of nucantus](src/site/nucantus-views-screenshot.png)

-# How to Use
-The Maven project comprises a RESTful Web service to store challenge data and some static Web resources for user interaction.
-Challenges do not outlast JVM termination.
-You need a song list, which can be generated from the song database of your karaoke software such as Vocaluxe.

-* Build requirements: JDK 8, Maven
-* Runtime requirements: JRE 8

 ## Create a Song List
 First, a file with a list of song directories is required.
 The directory names must be newline-separated.
 Each directory's name must have the syntax `ARTIST - TITLE`.
 The file is created by navigating to your song directory and then executing one of the following shell scripts:

 * Powershell: `Get-ChildItem -Name -Include "* - *" > songs.txt`
 * GNU/bash: `ls -A1 | grep " - " > songs.txt`

-Afterwards, copy the songs file to `src/main/resources/` of your Maven project.
+Afterwards, copy the songs file to `src/main/resources/` of your project.

 ## Configure, Build and Run Server
+The project comprises a RESTful Web service to store challenge data and static Web resources for user interaction.
+Challenges are held in-memory and thus do not outlast JVM termination.
+You need a song list, which can be generated from the song database of your karaoke software such as Vocaluxe.

+* Build requirements: `jdk-11`, `gradle`
+* Runtime requirements: `jre-11`

 Configure Web service base URI for target hostname:

 * `baseURI` at `src/main/resources/config.js` and
-* `BASE_URI` at `src/main/java/de/nucantus/Main.java` (optional, defaults to `http://0.0.0.0:5026/rest/`)
+* `BASE_URI` at `src/main/java/de/nucantus/NucantusApplication.java` (optional, defaults to `http://0.0.0.0:5026/rest/`)

-Create the JAR with dependencies: `mvn clean package`
+Create the Java archive (JAR) with dependencies: `gradle clean shadowJar`

-Copy the created JAR from the `target` directory of the Maven project to your target host and run: `java -jar nucantus-x.y.z-jar-with-dependencies.jar`
+Copy the created JAR from the `build/libs` directory of the project to your target host and run: `java -jar nucantus-all.jar`

 ## Challenge and Accept
 The challenge view is available to your participants at `http://localhost:5026` or according to your URI configuration.
 The admin view displaying accepted challenges is available at `http://localhost:5026/admin.html`.